paugier/czi-joint-python-accelerators-project/budget_description/budget.md

 - $5,000 for travels and meetings

-- $25,000 for our final workshop - sprints.
+- $15,000 for our final workshop with tutorials and sprints.
 We want to be able to invite (i) people from scientific Python libraries which could potentially used our results and (ii) people involved in new and promissing projects like HPy and EPython.
+We will look for other sources of funding to be able to invite people.

 - $75,000 to hire a developer during one year ($65,000 + 15% indirect costs).